fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

     the training set, especially if there are not enough training instances or if they are too noisy.

-In this chapter we will go through each of these problems and present techniques to solve them.
+In this lab we will go through each of these problems and present techniques to solve them.
 We will start by exploring the vanishing and exploding gradients problems and some of their most popular solutions.
 Next, we will look at transfer learning and unsupervised pretraining,